Canon 80D vs G12

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the 80D and the G12 have been discontinued, but can regularly be found used on eBay.
+The G12 was replaced by the Canon G15, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Canon G12 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.